-Cocaine is an illegal stimulant drug with a high potential for abuse.
-This white powder is usually snorted, but can also be injected or swallowed.
-While many people who experiment with this drug say it is harmless, recreational cocaine use can very quickly spiral into abuse.
-Cocaine abuse comes with many long-term risks that can affect someone’s personal life, relationships, career, finances, and overall health.
+Cocaine is an illegal stimulant drug with a high potential for abuse and addiction.
+This white powder is typically snorted but some rub it onto their gums or dissolve it in water and inject it with a needle.
+Others heat up the rock crystal and smoke the substance.
+While many people who experiment with cocaine say it’s harmless, recreational cocaine use can very quickly spiral into abuse and addiction.
+Cocaine abuse comes with many long-term risks that can affect someone’s personal life, relationships, career, finances, overall health, and more.
+If you think a loved one may be using cocaine, read on to learn more about how to tell if someone is on cocaine, the physical signs of a cocaine user, and how to get them the help they need.

 Side Effects of Using Cocaine

-This stimulant works by releasing dopamine throughout the body, a chemical that induces happiness.
-This creates a pleasurable sensation known as euphoria.
-People who use cocaine may also notice that they feel extremely energetic and alert.
-After the positive effects subside, it is possible for the negative side effects of cocaine use to set in.
-These symptoms may include:
+Cocaine is a stimulant that works by releasing dopamine throughout the body, a chemical that’s known for inducing happiness.
+This release of dopamine creates a pleasurable sensation known as euphoria.
+People who use cocaine may also notice that they feel extremely energetic and alert after using the drug.
+However, after the positive effects subside, it’s possible for the negative side effects of cocaine use to set in.
+The physical signs of a cocaine user can include:

 - Stomach pain